 Bradley Hills Presbyterian Church – 6601 Bradley Boulevard, Bethesda, MD, 20817

-Bradley Hills Presbyterian Church (BHPC), a thriving congregation of 680 members located in Bethesda, Maryland, is seeking a full-time Stated Supply Associate Pastor to partner with our congregation and staff in ministry.
-Responsibilities include helping lead or strengthen small group and connectional ministries, providing pastoral care, supporting and occasionally leading worship, including proclaiming the Word and administering Sacraments, working with Deacons, helping support and/or lead the education and involvement of youth, supporting congregational involvement in mission, developing, supporting and potentially leading summer mission and spiritual trips,enhancing a sense of belonging and involvement in the congregation, working with interfaith partners, helping lead lay teams and carrying out general ministry in our diverse and active community.
-A more detailed description of the duties and responsibilities of this position is set forth below.
-We are open to a long-term ministry relationship.
+Bradley Hills Presbyterian Church (BHPC), a thriving congregation of 680 members located in Bethesda, Maryland, is seeking an Interim Associate Pastor to partner with our congregation and staff in ministry.
+Responsibilities include helping lead or strengthen small group and connectional ministries, providing pastoral care, supporting and occasionally leading worship, including proclaiming the Word and administering Sacraments, working with Deacons, helping support the education of youth, supporting congregational involvement in mission, developing, enhancing a sense of belonging and involvement in the congregation, working with interfaith partners, supporting a seminary intern, and carrying out general ministry in our diverse and active community.

 Worship and Mission